saraxplorer/pipex/README.md

 # Concepts used in the project
 **-Parent process:** The parent process is the original process running the main function.
 Here it will be ./pipex

-**How the pipe is made?**

-**Visual Summary**\
-Input File -> command1 -> Pipe -> command2 -> Output File

-In my source code:

-**write2pipe_4m_input:**

-Executes the first command with argv[2].\
-Takes input from the specified input file.\
-Writes the output of the first command to the write end of the pipe (pipefd[1]).

-**write2out_4m_pipe:**

-Executes the second command with argv[3].\
-Takes input from the read end of the pipe (pipefd[0]).\
-Writes the output of the second command to the specified output file.

-Together, these functions set up a pipeline where the output of the first command (argv[2]) is passed through the pipe to become the input of the second command (argv[3]).
-This allows you to chain commands together in a manner similar to how pipes work in a shell.

-**Simplified Summary**\
-write2pipe_4m_input runs command1 and sends its output into a pipe. write2out_4m_pipe runs command2 using the output from the pipe. make_pipe sets up the pipe and ensures that these two processes work together to achieve the pipeline effect.

-**PATHS**
-An absolute path and a relative path are terms used to describe the location of a file or directory in a file system:

-Absolute Path:

-Defines the location of a file or directory starting from the root of the file system.
-Always begins with the root directory marker (/ on Unix-like systems or a drive letter like C:\ on Windows).
-Provides a complete path from the root to the specific file or directory.
-Example (Unix-like): /home/user/documents/file.txt\
-Absolute Path Example: /home/user/bin/ls

-Relative Path:

-Defines the location of a file or directory relative to the current working directory or another specified directory.
-Does not begin with the root directory marker.
-Used when referring to files or directories within the current directory or its subdirectories.
-Example: documents/file.txt\
-Example: ls

-Key Differences:

-Starting Point: Absolute paths start from the root of the file system, while relative paths start from the current working directory.
-Usage: Absolute paths are useful when you need to specify an exact location in the file system, regardless of the current working directory.
-Relative paths are used when referring to files or directories relative to the current context.
-Understanding these distinctions helps in navigating and referencing files and directories effectively within a file system.

- **We need this for parsing the envp**

-This function helps locate an executable command in a list of directories, even if the command is provided as an absolute path.

-### Example Scenario ### Visual Summary

-**Command**: `/usr/bin/ls`
-**Array of Paths**: `["/bin", "/usr/bin", "/usr/local/bin"]`

-### Step-by-Step Explanation

-1. **Check if Command is an Absolute Path**:
-   - The function first checks if the command starts with `/`, indicating it's an absolute path.
-   - For `/usr/bin/ls`, it isolates the command name by extracting the part after the last `/`.
-   - **Result**: `command` becomes `/ls`.

-2. **Construct Potential Paths**:
-   - The function iterates through each directory in the `array_of_paths` and constructs possible paths by combining the directory with the isolated command name.
-   - Example construction:
-     - For `/bin`, it creates `/bin/ls`.
-     - For `/usr/bin`, it creates `/usr/bin/ls`.
-     - For `/usr/local/bin`, it creates `/usr/local/bin/ls`.

-3. **Check Each Path**:
-   - Each constructed path is checked to see if it exists and is executable.
-   - If `/usr/bin/ls` exists and is executable, this path is returned.

-4. **Handle Allocation Failures**:
-   - If memory allocation fails at any point, the function frees any allocated memory and returns `NULL`.

-**Exit Status Codes**

-*exit(EXIT_SUCCESS):*\
-Indicates successful execution.\
-Equivalent to exit(0).\

-*exit(EXIT_FAILURE):*\
-Indicates an error occurred.\
-Equivalent to exit(1).

-*exit(127):*\
-Typically used to indicate "command not found" in shell scripts.\
-In the context of C, it's usually not used directly, but might indicate a critical error or invalid command in some programs.

 1. fork
     ```c